Can Brushing and Flossing Cause Sensitive Teeth?

 TRUTH:

-Aggressive flossing can trigger sensitivity pain
+Flossing too hard or aggressively can trigger gum sensitivity pain

 How to floss sensitive teeth